striezel/corona/php/readme.md

 See the <https://striezel.github.io/corona/> for a snapshot of those graphs.

+_Note: The PHP scripts have been ported to Rust, the code is available in the parent directory.
+Try to use that version, because the PHP scripts will not recieve any new features anymore._

 ## Data source

 The tool uses the data provided by the European Centre for Disease Prevention